-I read that you said in making these films of films, it’s better that the characters are of a wealthier class, or that the film has established them as members of high society–is that to relieve us of being concerned with their day to day dealings and logistics and just be able to focus on the narrative at hand?
+I've read that you said in making these films of films, it’s better to have the characters be of a wealthier class, or to have the film establish them as members of high society.
+Is that a way to relieve the viewer of being concerned with the logistics of their day to day lives and just focus on the narrative?

 Well, that goes back to City College here in New York.
 I got my Bachelor’s degree there and the drama teacher said that if you’re doing a comedy, you don’t want people distracted, wondering how these people make a living.
 You want them to focus on the comedy and the plot points.
 I didn’t have to stretch too much.
 In Score he’s a photographer, but they never talk about making a living.

 When you first started gaining an audience, who were the people who were coming to see your films?
 And as time went on, were you consciously trying to appeal to that demographic?

 I guess it’s probably an alloy, a little bit of both.
 You get a basic erotic audience if it’s well done and there are pretty people, but the core audience we had, we called them “Young Moderns,” people that had been married about eight or nine years.
 At this period they were kind of a discriminating audience, and educated, and I think fairly well-to-do.
 That was the core of people that we got.
 I guess I felt at home with them and I was able to appeal to them in a sense.
 I did jokes that I knew they would understand.